What the law allows pharmaceutical drug manufacturers to do

 Usually new drugs approved for patent and sale are me-too drugs, with a slightly altered molecule to an existing drug.
 In the USA, the testing required for drugs does not require that they be compared with their close cousins, with any other drugs, or with any natural or traditional medicines.
 It is sufficient to show that they are effective in curing a particular ailment.
 The fact that they may be less effective than all the alternatives is deliberately concealed.
 Frequently a new and less effective me-too drug will go on sale with a new patent, a high price, and a campaign to hide or discredit the expired-patent drug it is replacing.(4)

 "Today, the USA pays, by far, the highest prices in the world for prescription drugs.
 Meanwhile, nearly one of five Americans cannot afford to fill the prescriptions their doctors write."
-(15) The irony, as Grow Youthful shows, is that in nearly every case there is a better alternative to these prescription drugs.
+(15) Healthcare expenditure on hospitals, doctors and the conventional medical system is growing faster than both inflation and GDP.
+It now accounts for 18% of GDP.
+(16) The irony, as Grow Youthful shows, is that in nearly every case there is a better alternative to these expensive prescription drugs.

 Most pharmaceutical research is lies